hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 The end entity MUST construct a AttestationNonceRequest request message to trigger the RA/CA to transmit a nonce in the response.

-When the RA/CA receive the AttestationNonceRequest content information is used to determine that the end entity supports this specification as well as {{I-D.ietf-lamps-csr-attestation}}.

 [Open Issue: Should request message indicate the remote attestation capability of the end entity rather than relying on "policy information"?
 This may also allow to inform the CA/RA about the type of attestation technology/technologies available to the end entity.]

-If the end entity supports remote attestation and the policy requires Evidence in a CSR to be provided, the RA/CA issues a AttestationNonceResponse response containing a nonce.
+If the end entity supports remote attestation and the policy requires Evidence in a CSR to be provided, the RA/CA issues an AttestationNonceResponse response message containing a nonce.

 {{fig-cmp-msg}} showns the interaction graphically.